- Tuesday – Friday 3/22-3/25

 - Conditions are unpredictable at the end of March in Idaho.
 It could be warm and dry or wet and cool.
 Check the forecast and come prepared.

-- Sections of the course could be muddy if weather includes heavy rain.
+- Sections of the course will be muddy in the event of heavy rain.

 - Check the long range weather forecast.